AssertEquals

 Examples

-Example: AssertEquals to check the results of a function This test case uses AssertEquals to compare the return result of a function with an expected value.
+This test case uses AssertEquals to compare the return result of a function with an expected value.

 CREATE PROCEDURE testFinancialApp.[test that ConvertCurrencyUsingLookup converts using conversion rate in CurrencyConversion table]